ethanabrooks/computational-graph/README.md

 ![](https://github.com/lobachevzky/computational-graph/blob/master/images/backprop%20vs%20naive.png)

-For some reason, the naive algorithm is intractably slow on the GPU and comparisons with it have therefore been ommitted.
+For some reason, the naive algorithm is intractably slow on the GPU and comparisons with it have therefore been omitted.

-Besides the backpropation algorithm itself, a second major optimization used by the algorithm is an pool for matrices maintained at the nodes of functions.
-These pools contains pre-allocated matrices that the backpropogation algorithm can use for storing temporary values.
+Besides the backpropagation algorithm itself, a second major optimization used by the algorithm is an pool for matrices maintained at the nodes of functions.
+These pools contains pre-allocated matrices that the backpropagation algorithm can use for storing temporary values.
 Since the matrices that the backpropagation algorithm handles maintain a fixed size, this ensures that no new allocations occur during iterations of backpropagation.

 The following graph depicts the difference in seconds of optimizing the multiplication of two 2 x 2 matrices with 1000 iterations: